safesoftware/fme-CityJSON/README.md

 * Mac
 * Windows

-## Limitation
+## Limitations
 We are working toward full CityJSON support.
 We have tested the reader on the file in the [example data directory](https://github.com/safesoftware/fme-CityJSON/tree/master/example_data), and some more.

-### Reader
+### Reader limitations

-+ SemanticSurface hierarchies (children, parent) are not supported yet

-+ MultiGeometries are not supported yet
+  - MultiGeometries are not supported yet

-+ Appearances (textures, materials) are not supported yet
+  - Appearances (textures, materials) are not supported yet
+  - SemanticSurface hierarchies (children, parent) are not supported yet

-+ Extenstions are not supported yet
+  - Extenstions are not supported yet

-\**not supported* means in this case that the property is ignored when reading the file, but doesn't break the process
+\**not supported* means in this case that the property is ignored when reading the file, but doesn't break the process.

+### Writer limitations

+  - Appearances (textures, materials) are not supported yet
+  - SemanticSurfaces are not written yet
+  - GeometryTemplates are not written yet

 ## How to build